Hibby/packetradio-guide/docs/index.md

 # Welcome to Hibby's Packet Radio Guide

 Hi, welcome - thanks for coming by!
+I'm Hibby and this is a collection of everything I know about packet radio, and is being assembled bit by bit!

 !!! warning